B0XEY/Unity-Voxel-Planets/README.md

 # Unity-Voxel-Planets - Unity 2022.3.1f1 - URP
+### VERSION 2 IN PROGRESS.
+Should make planets bigger with the use of an octree and will have better memory usage!
 ![ezgif com-optimize](https://github.com/B0XEY/Unity-Voxel-Planets/assets/94720404/764d639a-c221-4c43-85b4-63d31b6a2f7c)

 ## Make Procedural Unity Voxel Planets with smooth terrain and a dynamic texture via a Shader graph
-## VERSION 2 IN PROGRESS.
-Should make planets bigger with the use of a octree and will have better memory usage!

 ## Features
 - 3D noise function uses jobs / brust in runtime for faster performance.
 Inspector (not playing) uses normal functions